Skip to main content

 Here are a few ways your healthy ageing journey can benefit from both the making and appreciating of art.

 There are many ways to engage with art, and many reasons to do so.
 Painting is one way to do art, but far from the only.
 And whichever way you do it, it's good for you.
 Creative activities stimulate your brain.
-This increases neuroplasticity and cognitive function.
+This increases neuroplasticity and thinking skills.

 Painting may sound like a simple task, but this activity has many demands on your body and mind.
 Therefore, it has many health benefits.